nmfisher/sweep/server/Sweep/README.md

 api/TemplateApiServiceInterface.fs
 api/UserApiServiceInterface.fs

+Each Service contains functions for each [OperationId], each accepting a [OperationId]Params object that wraps the operation's parameters.

+If a requestBody is a ref type (i.e. a Model) or a single simple type, the operation parameter will be typed as the expected Model:

+`type AddPetBodyParams = Pet`

+If a requestBody is a simple type with named properties, the operation parameters will be typed to reflect those properties:

+`type AddFooBodyParams = {
+  Name:string;
+  Age:int
+}

-Each Service accepts a [OperationId]Params container wrapping all of the operation parameters, and must return a [OperationId]Result type.
+Each Service/operation function must accept the [OperationId]Params object and return a [OperationId]Result type.
 For example:

-`type AddPetBodyParams = { pet : Pet }
-type AddPetArgs = { bodyParams:AddPetBodyParams }
+`type AddPetArgs = { bodyParams:AddPetBodyParams }
 type IPetApiService = abstract member AddPet:HttpContext -> AddPetArgs->AddPetResult`

 [OperationId]Result is a discriminated union of all possible OpenAPI response types for that operation.